Ferryistaken/website/_posts/my-custom-polybar-widgets/2020-07-16-my-custom-polybar-widgets.markdown

 # My custom polybar modules, written in Rust
 Now, here is some eye candy to recover from those cursed, interpreted, slow scripts.
 1. [mocPolyWidget](https://github.com/Ferryistaken/mocPolyWidgetRust) - Music on Console Polybar Widget <br>
 This is a [~102LoC](https://github.com/Ferryistaken/mocPolyWidgetRust/blob/master/src/main.rs) program which gives me information about the currently playing song in [MOC](https://github.com/jonsafari/mocp), a terminal-based music player, which I used to use before fully switching to spotify(more on that on a future post).
-The code isn't that bad considering that it's pure String manipulation in rust, which is comparable to having to paint a portrait using a toothbrush and a bit of toothpaste.
+The code isn't that bad considering that it's pure String manipulation in rust, which is comparable to having to paint a portrait using a stick and some toothpaste.
 You can find the installation instructions and more pictures on the [github page](https://github.com/Ferryistaken/mocPolyWidgetRust). <br>
 Here is what it looks like: <br>
 [![moc widget](/assets/posts/my-custom-polybar-widgets/mocWidget.jpg)](/assets/posts/my-custom-polybar-widgets/mocWidget.jpg) <br>
-As you can see it displays some useful info, such as the name of the artis, the name of the track, if it's playing or not, and even has a little graphic which tells me where I am in the song <br>
+As you can see it displays some useful info, such as the name of the artist, the name of the track, if it's playing or not, and it even has a little graphic which tells me where I am in the song <br>
 2. [nmPolyWidget](https://github.com/Ferryistaken/nmPolyWidget) - Network Manager Polybar Widget <br>
 This is a [~140LoC](https://github.com/Ferryistaken/nmPolyWidget/blob/master/src/main.rs) program which tells me the network status(using [NetworkManager](https://wiki.archlinux.org/index.php/NetworkManager)), and my internal IP Address. <br>
 The [code](https://github.com/Ferryistaken/nmPolyWidget/blob/master/src/main.rs) is *waaaay* cleaner than the other program, I *even* have a custom IP address struct. <br>